huler/backend-challenge/TechnicalChallenge.md

 # Introduction

-Recruitment is a two way thing.
-You've got to like us and what we're all about, and we have to make sure you have the qualities we are looking for in spades.
-All too often recruitment processes are pretty abstract and don't relate well to the day-to-day roles that are being recruited for.
-Therefore we decided to make this technical challenge super realistic.

-We launched Huler in April 2021, it was a busy time working to get all the required functonality working as expected and get everything ready in time.
-We're not going to lie, this meant that we didn't produce the best code we've ever seen.
-Our codebase works, but there are definitely areas for improvement.
-To be fair, we've seen worse code too.
+When we launched Huler in April 2021, it was a busy time working to get all the required functionality working as expected and getting the product ready to launch.
+As a business, we are always looking to improve the ways we work and improve the user experience for our customers.

 This technical challenge is typical of our codebase (we've exaggerated some parts of it).
 We've done this for two reasons,

 1. It gives you an accurate idea of what it is like working with our codebase.
 We are currently in a phase of development where we are adding new features, but we also have some time available to improve what we already have in place.
-If working with our codebase and technologies is not for you, then now is the best time to find out!

 2. It tells us about your skills in working with our codebase, your ability to spot problems, prioritise issues, suggest solutions, as well as your understanding of the technologies we use.